MaxDDBS

 The Maximum Degree-and-Diameter-Bounded Subgraph problem (MaxDDBS) is a problem in graph theory.

+Definition

-Given a connected host graph G, an upper bound for the degree d, and an upper bound for the diameter k, we look for the largest subgraph S of G with maximum degree at most d and diameter at most k.
+Given a connected host graph $G$, an upper bound for the degree $\Delta$, and an upper bound for the diameter $D$, we look for the largest subgraph $S$ of $G$ with maximum degree at most $\Delta$ and diameter at most $D$.

 This problem is also referred to as the Degree-Diameter Subgraph Problem, as it contains the degree diameter problem as a special case (namely, by taking a sufficiently large complete graph as a host graph).
 Despite being a natural generalization of the Degree-Diameter Problem, MaxDDBS only began to be investigated in 2011, while research in the Degree-Diameter Problem has been active since the 1960s.

+There is also a weighted version of the problem (MaxWDDBS) where edges have positive integral weights, and the diameter is measured as the sum of weights along the shortest path.

+Computational complexity

 Regarding its computational complexity, the problem is NP-hard, and not in APX (i.e. it cannot be approximated to within a constant factor in polynomial time).
+The problem remains NP-hard even when restricting to only one constraint (either degree or diameter).

+The Largest Degree-Bounded Subgraph Problem is NP-hard when the subgraph must be connected, while the Maximum Diameter-Bounded Subgraph becomes the maximum clique problem for $D = 1$, which was one of Karp's 21 NP-complete problems.

+Bounds and relationships

+The order of any graph with maximum degree $\Delta$ and diameter $D$ cannot exceed the Moore bound: